Ask The Expert: Induction Heating

 Pre-heat, hydrogen bake-out and post weld heat treatment applications are done with liquid cooled coils, with temperatures up to 1400 degrees F.

 Because the liquid cooled coils are flexible, any possible configuration can be designed to cover the dimensions of the steel to be heated.
-With this processes a Digital recorder can be added for quality control purposes.
+With this process, a digital recorder can be added for quality control purposes.

-We now Have Rolling Induction systems for pre-heating of pipe in spooling applications which works with the water cooled systems.
+We now have Rolling Induction systems for preheating pipe in spooling applications which works with the water-cooled systems.

 What are the biggest benefits of utilizing Induction Heating?

 Quick time-to-Temperature, often minutes vs. hours

 Performs at full output for a fraction of the cost